NITYANANDA/tsf/examples/jaxrs-oauth/README.txt

 The description of how to interact with the demo application using a browser in the previous section provides an overview of a typical complete OAuth 1.0 flow.
+(Also review the IETF example at http://tools.ietf.org/html/rfc5849#section-1.2 to see sample OAuth HTTP requests and responses.)

-For the third-party Restaurant Reservations service be able to request an access to a Social.com user's calendar, it has to register itself first with the OAuth server which protects Social.com.
+For the third-party Restaurant Reservations service (the "client", in OAuth terminology) to be able to request access to a Social.com user's calendar, it has to register itself first with the OAuth server which protects Social.com.
 Typically this is done out of band and is only demonstrated here to highlight the fact that the third-party must register to be able to participate in OAuth flows.
 When the registration is complete, the third-party service gets back a consumer id and secret pair which it will use later on, when signing OAuth requests.  oauth.manager.ThirdPartyRegistrationService is used to emulate this process.

-Social.com application keeps a list of registered users and their calendars.
+The Social.com application keeps a list of registered users and their calendars.
 Two JAX-RS services are used to implement it, oauth.service.UserRegistrationService which manages the user registration requests and oauth.service.SocialService which lets registered users